What Is a Tooth Restoration?

 Crown is given on the tooth as an anchor for a bridge, replacing missing teeth.
 General dental practitioners prepare crowns, but specialists, called Prosthodontists, also do crown preparations.

-Process of Making Crown- In the process of making a crown, tooth preparation is done first.
-After that, the impression of the intended tooth will be taken, and the cast is poured.
-Then, the cast will be sent to the laboratory, and the crown will be made in the laboratory.
-Till fabrication of permanent crown or till you get a permanent prosthesis, a temporary crown is cemented onto the tooth surface.
+Process of Making Crown- Tooth preparation is done initially.
+After that, the impression of the intended tooth will be taken, and the cast will be poured.
+Then, the cast will be sent to the laboratory, and the crown will be made there.
+Till the fabrication of a permanent crown or till the patient gets a permanent prosthesis, a temporary crown is cemented onto the tooth surface.

 Implants are called screws in general terms.
 Implants are artificial roots that act as supporting systems to hold crowns or bridges in place and are also used to replace missing teeth.
 In terms of look and functions like chewing and phonetics, they resemble natural teeth.